asqwerty666/asqwerty666/README.md

 Writing another parser. 💩.
 Some people think that improving a report means to change the format each month. 🤦

+Quiet night.
+Testing rpi3 as NFS server for backing up SDCards.
+Well, the SD Cards ussually get out of order and fixing again all the custom settings is boring.
+So, I will backup the card images in a home made NFS server an eventually I just will need to pull them into a new card.
+I hope.

 ---
  - *20220202*